-Further layoffs at Boeing push total job cuts in Washington to 10,500
+Further layoffs at Boeing to push total job cuts in Washington to 10,500

 This second round of cuts will bring the Boeing jobs losses in the state to 10,500 by the end of summer.

-In the first round of job cuts announced in late May, Boeing announced almost 12,300 U.S. jobs would go through a combination of just over 5,500 voluntary buyouts and almost 6,800 layoffs.
+In the first round of job cuts announced in late May, Boeing announced almost 12,300 U.S. jobs would go through a combination of slightly more than 5,500 voluntary buyouts and almost 6,800 layoffs.

 The company had already announced more than 600 job losses in Australia and Canada, so that brought the total reduction close to 13,000 employees, or about 8% of the total workforce of just over 160,000.